chockalinga/IntelliRouter/docs/DATABASE_CONFIGURATION.md

 # Database Configuration for IntelliRouter

-## Why Do We Need Database Configuration?
+## Why Do We Need Database Configuration ?

 IntelliRouter requires database configuration for several critical functions that make it production-ready and scalable.
 Here's why: